 The following discussion and analysis of financial condition and results of operations should be read in conjunction with the Consolidated Financial Statements and related notes thereto included elsewhere in this report.
 This discussion contains forward-looking statements.
 Please see the "Cautionary Statement" and "Risk Factors" above for discussions of the uncertainties, risks and assumptions associated with these statements.
-Our fiscal year-end financial reporting periods are a 52- or 53-week year ending on the Saturday closest to December 31.
-Fiscal 2016 and 2015 were 52-week years and ended on December 31, 2016 and January 2, 2016, respectively.
-Fiscal 2014 was a 53-week year with the extra week occurring in the fourth quarter of the year and ended on January 3, 2015.
+Our fiscal year-end financial reporting periods are a 52-or 53-week fiscal year that ends on the Saturday closest to December 31.
+Fiscal 2017, 2016 and 2015 were 52-week years and ended on December 30, 2017, December 31, 2016 and January 2, 2016, respectively.